exterm/reference_extractor/README.md

   - make sure it uses a current version of prism in the canonical way for parsing
   - remove the dependency on zeitwerk _or_ go all in on zeitwerk and remove constant_resolver

-There is a possible version of this where ratchet-core is a separate gem.
+There is a possible version of this where reference_extractor-core is a separate gem.

 Also, please note that all names are temporary at this point.